Editing a video with YouTube is a surprisingly easy task—ironically, the trickiest part may be getting started.

 In some sense editing a video is the bit of polish that makes the difference between the most rough and tumble videos and videos that let the viewer know that you’ve put in a little time to holding their interest and presenting a professional package.
 Some of the ways you can use it include:

-• Creating shortened version of a video for a blog post.
+Creating shortened version of a video for a blog post.
 If you don’t want to pull your audience away from your writing for too long—if the blog post isn’t mainly a showcase for the video—this may be useful.
-We used YouTube’s editor to present a short clip to go with a recent post
+We used YouTube’s editor to present a short clip to go with a recent post.

-• Splicing something in the news with commentary.
+Splicing something in the news with commentary.
 If your organization has a statement to make about the president’s recent speech or a bit of video that’s gone viral, if it’s available under a Creative Commons license you can take the bit that you want to present and add your commentary while keeping your video short.

-• Enabling your organization’s state affiliates, local chapters, individual houses of worship, etc., to use a common video but with their own custom branding and call to action.
+Enabling your organization’s state affiliates, local chapters, individual houses of worship, etc., to use a common video but with their own custom branding and call to action.

-• Editing a Google Hangout for people who may have missed a meeting.
+Editing a Google Hangout for people who may have missed a meeting.

-YouTubeeditortransitionsWhile there’s no substitute for having a professional behind the camera and interviewing subjects, editing lets you take out camera shake and slow points in interviews.
+While there’s no substitute for having a professional behind the camera and interviewing subjects, editing lets you take out camera shake and slow points in interviews.
 You’ll want to splice in something else to make the transition, like a still photograph or b-roll event footage.
 YouTube also provides some transitions options, which come up if you click the two triangles on the toolbar.
 Some are pretty wacky, but a simple crossfade will soften a harsh transition.
-Have you tried editing a video with YouTube’s tool?
-Let us know how it went in the comments!
-Comment on this topic If MiniMatters can help you with business video, fundraising video, association video, or other video production needs, we’d love to provide an estimate through our online form, talk with you at 301-339-0339, or communicate via email at [email protected].
-We serve associations, foundations, nonprofits, and businesses primarily in Washington, DC, Maryland, and northern Virginia.